MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 app.Tap(c=>c.Marked("SaveUserDataButton"));
 ```

-Because `AppQuery` is a fluent interface, it is  possible to chain together multiple method invocations together.
+Because `AppQuery` is a fluent interface, it's  possible to chain together multiple method invocations together.
 Consider this more complicated example of tapping on a view:

 ```csharp
 app.Tap(c=>c.Marked("Pending")